 Next is the Pro Bowl, which is an exhibition game featuring all-stars from the regular season.
 This takes place on 5 February.

-Finally, the Super Bowl will be played at SoFi Stadium in Inglewood, California on 12 February.
+Finally, the Super Bowl will be played at State Farm Stadium in Glendale, Arizona on 12 February.